Little Lunch (TV series): Cast and characters

+Episodes

 International broadcasts

 This show airs in the United States on Universal Kids and in Canada on TVO.
-The first season and specials are still available on Netflix in the UK.
-However, the US only had these until March 15, 2020.
+The first season is still available on Netflix in the UK, and in addition premiered on CBBC and BBC iPlayer on September 14, 2025.
+However, Netflix in the United States only had the series from November 1, 2015 until March 15, 2020, but was brought back on April 1, 2025.

+Currently, Little Lunch can be viewed airing on BYUtv, the Provo Utah based family television channel.
+It is also available on demand on the BYUtv website, BYUtv.org.

-In Vietnam, it is broadcast on VTV7 (Vietnam Television) from December 2019.
+In Vietnam, it was broadcast on VTV7 (Vietnam Television) from December 2019.

 Home media

 A two-disc DVD (PAL, Region 4) collection of the 26 episodes was published by the Australian Children's Television Foundation in 2017.
-The series and two specials are currently (January 2023) available for digital download from ACTF.
+The series and two specials were available for digital download from ACTF.

+Novelisations

+In addition to the original series of books, Katz and Vane also wrote and illustrated a number of novelisations, themselves based on specific episodes of the TV series.
+The novelisations were published in collections of three by Black Dog Books, an imprint of Walker Books.
+Each collection included a handful of greyscale stills from the series.